ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 {{site.data.content.para-promotion-services}}

-The current F5 BIG-IP version that is installed is v17.0.
+The F5 BIG-IP version available for deployment is 17.0.
 {: note}

 ## Technical specifications for F5 BIG-IP